refractionPOINT/lce_doc/docs/dr.md

 Some parameters are available to all logical operations.

 * `"not": true`: will reverse the matching outcome of an operations.
-* `"case sensitive": false`: will make all string-based evaluations.ignore case.
+* `"case sensitive": false`: will make all string-based evaluations ignore case.

 #### Paths